fido-device-onboard/pri-fidoiot/README.md

 "Password:" = "" (blank)
 "JDBC URL:" = "jdbc:h2:tcp://<localhost>:8049/<fdo-pri-src>/protocol-samples/http-server-di-sample/target/data/mfg"
 ```
-The path to the DB will be printed out in following format when the DI server is starting.
+The path to the DB will be printed out in the following format when the DI server is starting.

 `jdbc:h2:tcp:...`